DorHarizi/LiquidPuzzle/README.md

 ## Detailed Project Description

-Refer to `מטלה.pdf` for a detailed description of the project requirements and specifications in Hebrew.
+Refer to `Project_Specifications.pdf` for a detailed description of the project requirements and specifications in Hebrew.
 ```

-This `README.md` file provides a comprehensive overview of the project, including how to run the solver, dependencies, an explanation of the algorithm, usage instructions, and an example of the input format.
+This `README.md` file now includes a detailed explanation of the heuristic function used in the A* algorithm.